marchof/java-almanac/site/content/features/method-references.md

 While at most places references can be used instead of direct method or constructor invocations there are situations where method references will not result in valid Java source code.

-For example there is no method reference syntax to create a inner class for a given enclosing outer class instance like with this direct invocation:
+For example there is no method reference syntax to create an inner class for a given enclosing outer class instance like with this direct invocation:

     Inner i = outer.new Inner();